lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 # Why Manage State?

-(People familiar with React app will understand the need for State Management)
+_It's easy to build a mobile app...
+Right?_

+_(If you're familiar with React Redux: Yep Bloc sounds a lot like React Redux, because they are both State Management Frameworks)_

 # Bluetooth Low Energy Callbacks